BUEC500C1/camera-app-ljstaib/README.md

 # Expo
 I will be using the Expo framework for this assignment.
 Expo is useful as it is an add-on to the standard React library.
 Using Expo makes development, testing, and deployment more simple.
 For development, there are extra useful libraries (expo-camera, expo-maps, expo-face-detector, and so on).
 For testing, I am able to use the "Expo Go" mobile application for iOS and Android to see how the application will look on a local device before deployment.
 Finally, deployment is straightforward since I can utilize a few terminal commands to package the application.

+# Testing
+On 4/14, I have decided to add some simple unit testing for this application.
+I will be finished within a few days.
+So far, I have a test function on the Login Screen to make sure everything renders correctly on that screen.

 # Status
 - Step 1: Completed
 - Step 2: Completed